Page Start

 #20 (Chinese):ti,ab,kw

-Kampo reports accounted for approx. 0.6% of the total hits.
+Kampo-related reports accounted for approx. 0.4% of the total hits.

-Finally, of 107 references, 67 satisfying the inclusion criteria were compiled as structured abstracts, and 40 were not compiled as structured abstracts but cited as excluded references along with bibliographic items and the reason for exclusion.
+Finally, of the 150 references, 98 satisfying the inclusion criteria were compiled as structured abstracts; the remaining 52 were cited as excluded references along with bibliographic items and the reason for exclusion.

 Search formula: